-The awards committee noted that advances in deep learning have ushered in a new era of technological innovation, allowing machines to “learn” from massive amounts of data and achieve incredible accuracy in tasks such as image recognition, natural language processing, and decision making.
+The awards committee noted that advances in deep learning have ushered in a new era of technological innovation, allowing machines to “learn” from vast amounts of data and achieve incredible accuracy in tasks such as image recognition, natural language processing and decision making.

 Since 2012, deep learning has become a key tool driving major advances in areas such as healthcare, automation, and financial services, shaping the future of innovation.
-New technology development applications can transform the lives of millions of people by bringing efficiency to business and healthcare.
+The applications of new technologies can transform the lives of millions of people by bringing efficiencies to business and healthcare.

 Professor Yoshua Bengio

-Professor Yoshua Bengio is the founder of the Mila Institute, which focuses on artificial neural networks, including important advances in representation learning and generative models.
+Professor Yoshua Bengio is the founder of the Mila Institute, whose research focuses on artificial neural networks (neurons), including important advances in representation learning and generative models.

 Professor Yoshua Bengio (far left)

-Bengio’s innovations enable systems to “learn” and generate data with incredible accuracy.
+Bengio's innovations allow systems to "learn" and generate data with incredible accuracy.
 These innovations are especially important in creating AI-based solutions to solve global challenges, such as improving healthcare and promoting environmental sustainability.

-Speaking at the award ceremony, the professor recalled his journey with AI, which began 20 years ago when he became interested in neural networks and wanted to understand the principles behind intelligence.
-At that time, he did not think that its progress and success would have such a huge impact on today's society.
+Speaking at the awards ceremony, the professor recalled his journey with AI, which began 20 years ago when he became interested in neural networks and wanted to understand the principles behind intelligence.
+At that time, he did not realize how much its progress and success would impact society today.

-"AI can deliver huge benefits if and only if we lead it properly.
+"AI can deliver huge benefits only if we lead it properly.
 We must understand the scale of the challenge and take responsibility for making AI a success," he stressed.

 Professor Geoffrey Hinton

 Professor Geoffrey Hinton, University of Toronto, Canada is recognized for his leadership and foundational work on neural network architecture.
-His 1986 paper with David Rumelhart and Ronald Williams demonstrated distributed representations in neural networks trained using the backpropagation algorithm.
+His 1986 paper, with David Rumelhart and Ronald Williams, demonstrated distributed representations in neural networks trained by the backpropagation algorithm.
 This method became a standard tool in the field of artificial intelligence and led to advances in image and speech recognition.

 Professor Geoffrey Hinton.
 (Photo: TVP)